Have a question about requesting a repair?

-- A tenant who is a member of the armed forces, or that tenant’s spouse or dependant, may terminate a rental agreement with less than 20 day’s notice if they receive reassignment or deployment orders that do not allow enough time for 20 day’s notice.
-The tenant shall provide notice of reassignment or deployment orders to the landlord no later than seven (7) days after receipt.
+- A tenant who is a member of the armed forces, or that tenant’s spouse or dependent may terminate a month to month rental agreement with less than 20 day’s notice if they receive reassignment or deployment orders that do not allow enough time for 20 day’s notice.
+The tenant shall provide notice of reassignment or deployment orders to the landlord no later than seven (7) days after receipt

 A tenant cannot be physically removed from the premises for any reason until the following process is completed (lockouts, turning off utilities, seizing tenant’s property, etc. are illegal):